skip to main content

 Many NOPA members have co-located processing plants and refineries.
 This allows them to sell refined oil products directly to food processors and customers for frying and baking, as well as crude oil to biofuel refiners and industrial manufacturers.

-NOPA facilitates coordinated partnerships across the oilseed processing industry value chain.
+NOPA facilitates coordinated partnerships across the oilseed processing value chain.